vgupta123/P-SIF/README.md

 }
 ```

 Note: You neednot download 20newsGroup or Reuters-21578 dataset.
 All datasets are present in their respective directories.

-[//]: # (We used SGMl parser for parsing Reuters-21578 dataset from  [here](https://gist.github.com/herrfz/7967781))
+We used SGML parser for parsing Reuters-21578 dataset from [here](https://gist.github.com/herrfz/7967781))